-4.3.
+5.3.
 Exclusion policy

 Cruise lines should develop an exclusion policy with regard to COVID-19 and inform the travelling public about the policy through their travel agents, travel companies, cruise line operators and other businesses operating in the tourism sector.
 Harmonisation of this policy in the cruise industry, or consistent wording would facilitate acceptance and understanding by the public.
 Symptomatic and potentially exposed passengers should not be accepted to travel, as is in place for air travel.
-In this respect, any person experiencing symptoms compatible with COVID-19, or if identified anyone who meets the definition of a "contact", or anyone who tests positive for SARS-CoV-2 as part of the pre-travel testing and/or day of embarkation testing by $RT-PCR^7$ or a RADT (listed in the document "Common list of COVID-19 rapid antigen tests, including those of which their test results are mutually recognised, and a common standardised set of data to be included in COVID-19 test result certificates". https://ec.europa.eu/health/sites/health/files/preparedness response/docs/covid-19 rat common-list en.pdf (8) would not be accepted on board cruise ships.
+In this respect, any person experiencing symptoms compatible with COVID-19, or if identified anyone who meets the definition of a "contact", or anyone who tests positive for SARS-CoV-2 as part of the pre-travel testing and/or day of embarkation testing by RT-PCR7 or a RADT would not be accepted on board cruise ships.
+Passengers or crew members should hold a proof of negative test as described in the definition section, unless the tests have been performed on board and the medical staff on board maintain signed records of tests performed on board and is able to demonstrate the information that should be included in the proof of testing as described in the definition section.

-4.3.1.
+5.4.
 Exclusion policy information